Sanctuary campus: Protests and campaigns

 In November 2016, students around the country staged demonstrations, walk-outs, and sit-ins in an effort to push their schools to declare themselves a "sanctuary campus" from President-elect Donald Trump's planned immigration policy of mass deportations.
 The Stanford, Rutgers, and St. Mary's protests on November 15, 2016 were among the first.
+In 2025, after the detainment of Mahmoud Khalil, the youth branch of the Democratic Socialists of America launched a nationwide sanctuary campus campaign and encouraged their branches at universities to start their own campaigns on their campuses.
+Colorado State University's YDSA chapter were first to have a sanctuary campus campaign, protesting on February 13, 2025.

 Universities and colleges with protest activity in support of sanctuary campuses include: